astropy/astropy-APEs/APE14.rst

             positional arguments and the keyword arguments).
 For low-level API objects implemented in Python, we recommend simply returning the actual objects (not the serialized form) for optimal performance.
+            Implementations should either always or never use serialized classes to represent Python objects, and should indicate which of these they follow using the ``serialized_classes`` attribute.
             """

 We now take a look at an example of use of ``world_axis_object_components`` with